Learning Consumer Preferences from Bundle Sales Data: Model Extensions

 \subsection{Censored Demand}

-In practice, the transactions observed by the firm are typically censored: the firm only records the transactions in which customers purchase at least one item and the customers who have not purchased anything are censored.
-Next we tackle this problem using our framework.
+In practice, transaction data are often censored because the firm records purchases but does not observe customers who visit without buying.
+We next extend our framework to account for this demand censoring.

-For ease of exposition, in this subsection, we consider that the firm propose only one price menu $\bm p = (p^{1},\dots,p^J)$ seen by all customers.
-Therefore, we assume that the firm observes $(p^{1},\dots,p^J, c_n)$ for customer $n$, where the choice $c_n>0$ for $n=1,\dots,N$.
-This data can be converted to the IC polyhedron defined in \eqref{eq:ic-polytope}, $\{R^0,R^1,\dots,R^J\}$.
-Note that they are constant for all customers because of the fixed price menu.
-Similarly we treat $\bm v_n$, $n=1,\dots,N$, the valuation of customer $n$, as the missing data.
+For ease of exposition, suppose the firm offers a single price menu $\bm p = (p^{1},\dots,p^J)$ to all customers.
+The observed data consist of $(p^{1},\dots,p^J,c_n)$ for each purchasing customer $n$, where $c_n>0$ for $n=1,\dots,N$.
+These data can be converted to the IC polyhedra $\{R^0,R^1,\dots,R^J\}$ defined in \eqref{eq:ic-polytope}.
+Because the price menu is fixed, these regions are common across customers.
+As in the base model, we treat each customer valuation $\bm v_n$, $n=1,\dots,N$, as missing data.

 Because of the demand censoring, the total number of customers that have visited the store, $N'\ge N$, is also unobserved, as well as the valuations of the censored customers $\bm v_n$, $n=N+1,\dots,N'$.
 Therefore, the missing data is $\bm Z\triangleq \left\{N', \bm v_{1},\dots,\bm v_{N'}\right\}$.
 It is known that $\bm v_n\in R^0$ for the censored customers $n=N+1,\dots,N'$.
 Moreover, we record the total number of customers that buy bundle $j$ as $N_j$, where $\sum_{j=1}^J N_j=N$.
-The observed data can thus be encoded as $\bm X \triangleq \left\{N_1,\dots,N_J\right\}$.
+The observed data can thus be encoded as $\bm D \triangleq \left\{N_1,\dots,N_J\right\}$.
 Below we describe the implementation of the EM algorithm to estimate $\bm \theta= (\bm \mu, \bm \Sigma)$.